docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.fontBaselineOption`

-#### NOTE
-This functionality was added in After Effects 24.0
+?> **Note:** This functionality was added in After Effects 24.0

 **Description**

-The Text layer’s font baseline option.
+The Text layer's font baseline option.
 This is for setting a textDocument to superscript or subscript.

-#### WARNING
-This value only reflects the first character in the Text layer.
+!> **Warning:** This value only reflects the first character in the Text layer.
 If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**